 I consider the impacts of more people moving to the city on three key macroeconomic indicators: employment, income and output (gross domestic product or GDP of the city).
 I find, based on the simulation models, that a resilient Cedar Rapids experiences higher output and income growth than a non-resilient Cedar Rapids.
 In other words, investing in resilience yields resilience dividends in output and household income.
 Interestingly, the impact on employment is the same; that is, the resilience dividend for employment is zero, meaning that both resilient and non-resilient Cedar Rapids were able to fill jobs from the new labor coming to the city.

 To put these results into dollar terms, let’s consider output.
 Output growth in resilient Cedar Rapids is 0.61%, compared with 0.45% output growth in non-resilient Cedar Rapids.
-If both model cities had grown at the same rate, resilient Cedar Rapids would have produced an additional $11 million in output.
+If both model cities had grown at the same rate, non-resilient Cedar Rapids would have produced an additional $11 million in output.
 Similarly, the 0.23% growth rate in income means households in non-resilient Cedar Rapids are losing out on almost $3 million.

 The reasons for these differences in output and income growth are resilience dividends springing from the investments in the revitalization of the downtown area in Cedar Rapids and in industries that the city wanted to grow.

 More work remains to be done.
 The flood-control system, construction of which began in earnest in 2016, is a work in progress and far from complete.
 Once there is substantial flood protection, my colleagues and I will revisit measuring resilience dividends in Cedar Rapids.
 In the meantime, I hope that these methods can be useful for communities that want to articulate a business case for rebuilding better than before.

 Thought-provoking write up with facts